Jackie Selebi: South Africa's ex-police chief to be freed

 A medical parole board decided in June this year that Selebi should be released, reports the South African Press Association.

-"The department has limited capacity to provide for palliative care," Mr Ndebele said.'Stranger to the truth'
+"The department has limited capacity to provide for palliative care," Mr Ndebele said.

 The BBC's Karen Allen in Johannesburg says that ministers have been at pains to stress that Selebi is not getting preferential treatment and his terminal illness has been well documented.